 Have you ever seen a chipmunk crawl out of your home’s downspout?
-It happened to me earlier this year.
-While I know it’s important to keep downspouts free from debris such as leaves, I never thought about animals taking up residence in them.
+It's happened to me before.
+While I know it’s crucial to keep downspouts free from debris such as leaves, I never thought about animals residing in them.

 - Keep garbage cans and composting bins covered.

 - Keep compost piles away from your home.

 If you’re looking for a DIY project, visit your local store.
 There are many options available that will help keep rodents out of your gutters and downspouts.
 Options include:

 - Gutter screens

 If a DIY project isn’t for you, consider calling a local business that installs gutter guard systems professionally.
 They can inspect your home and provide solutions that work best for you.